8 Degrees Celsius in Fahrenheit: A practical guide to Temperature Conversions

 °F = (8°C × 9/5) + 32 = 14.4 + 32 = 46.4°F

-Therefore, 8 degrees Celsius is equal to 46.4 degrees Fahrenheit.
+Because of this, 8 degrees Celsius is equal to 46.4 degrees Fahrenheit.

 The Science Behind the Conversion Formula

 The formula itself stems from the difference in the scales' reference points and the size of their degrees.
-The ratio of 9/5 reflects the fact that a 1-degree change in Celsius corresponds to a 9/5-degree change in Fahrenheit.
+Also, the ratio of 9/5 reflects the fact that a 1-degree change in Celsius corresponds to a 9/5-degree change in Fahrenheit.
 The addition of 32 accounts for the difference in the freezing point of water between the two scales (0°C vs. 32°F).

 Practical Applications of Temperature Conversions